jedmike/UCF-homework-week10/README.md

 require("dotenv").config();
 ```

-8. Add the code required to import the `keys.js` file and store it in a variable.
+8. Add the code required to import the `keys.js` file and store it in a variable.---DONE

 ```js
   var keys = require("./keys.js");
 ```

-* You should then be able to access your keys information like so
+* You should then be able to access your keys information like so---DONE

   ```js
   var spotify = new Spotify(keys.spotify);
   ```

-9. Make it so liri.js can take in one of the following commands:
+9. Make it so liri.js can take in one of the following commands:---DONE

    * `concert-this`